Butler-Brand/Butler-Brand.github.io/_posts/2020-01-01-about-post.md

 overnight writing success -- I even thought about becoming a journalist until I realized it wasn't for me.

 But where I'm really at is writing.
 Science Fiction, Fantasy, and sometimes Horror.
 I primarily put together short stories, but I've been known to try my hand at a screenplay or two.
-I've made a few wild stabs at novels and am thinking about doing so again, but for me there is an advantage to having a sizable body of finished work.
+I've made a few wild stabs at novels and am thinking about doing so again, but for me there is an advantage to having a sizable body of finished work in a short amount of time.

-I hope, if you're reading this, that you've read something of mine, and that it entertained you in some way.
-Or better yet, has made you think.
+I hope, if you're reading this, that you've read something of mine, and it entertained you.
+Or better yet, made you think.
 That's the highest achievment of any writer.
-Hopefully you can see here some other atories I've put out over the years, and I can repeat the feat again.
+Hopefully you can find some other stories here that I've put out over the years, and I can repeat it all again.

 Thanks for driving by.
 Hope you're having yourself a great time, wherever and whoever you are.

 Most Sincerely,

-Brandon Butler, February, 2020
+Brandon Butler, February 2020